sumittimus/SumitSharma_CBATest/api-automation/README.md

 3. ExtentReports for Reporting.
 4. Fluent API style for writing test cases.
 5. Java 17 compatibility.
 6. Docker Integration for CI pipelines (using Maven and TestNG).
 (DOCKER INTEGRATION COMPLETED.
-CI INTEGRATION IN PROGRESS)
+CI INTEGRATION COMPLETED As Well)
 7. Configurable properties with a config.properties file.